 Subpoenas

-Subpoenas can be sent to non-parties for them to produce documents or things that you request.
-As an example, you can subpoena the mechanic’s records for the defense’s car if you believe the car accident was caused by the driver’s failure to properly maintain their car.
+Subpoenas can be sent to non-parties so they can produce documents or other items that you request.
+For example, you can subpoena the mechanic’s records for the defense’s car if you believe the car accident was caused by the driver’s failure to maintain the vehicle correctly.

 Examinations